betrri/roboprojectwork/README.md

 https://github.com/frankaemika/franka_ros

 Above repository was used in creating the software for the Panda controller.
+In https://github.com/betrri/roboprojectwork repository please copy the files under panda_controller to following directories in franka_ros repository in order to make it work.

+franka_example_controllers.yaml ->  franka_ros/franka_example_controllers/config/

+gesture_movement.cpp  -> franka_ros/franka_example_controllers/src/

+gesture_movement.h  -> franka_ros/franka_example_controllers/include/

+gesture_movement.launch  -> franka_ros/franka_example_controllers/launch/

+## Launching the code

+First the network should be tested and the flow of gestures from detection unit to controller confirmed and be sure that it is configured as shown in Figure 2.
+Robot controller is launched by running the custom roslaunch file gesture_movement.launch by typing in terminal: roslaunch franka_example_controllers gesture_movement.launch.
+This launch finds the correct ros parameters from the franka_example_controllers.yaml, starts the gesture_movement.cpp controller and starts the rviz visualization.
+Gesture detection software is started by running the talker.py script.